There’s no doubt about it.

 Which begs the question (and the reason I wrote this).

-The key is to read as much as possible on the topics you want to invest yourself in.
+The key is to read as much as possible on the topics of your interest.

 Ancient wisdom is full of great insight and beautiful poetry that pays tribute to spirituality and the fundamentals of good living.